Parcels-code/parcels-benchmarks/README.md

 You can run the linting with `pixi run lint`

 > [!IMPORTANT]
-> We recommend that you download the benchmark data before running benchmarks using `pixi run python -m utils.bechmark_setup download --all`.
+> The default path for the benchmark data is set by [pooch.os_cache](https://www.fatiando.org/pooch/latest/api/generated/pooch.os_cache.html), which typically is a subdirectory of your home directory.
 Currently, you will need at least 50GB of disk space available to store the benchmark data.
+> To change the location of the benchmark data cache, you can set the environment variable `PARCELS_DATADIR` to a preferred location to store the benchmark data.

 To view the benchmark data